 Let’s explore these in order to understand where continuous testing fits within the retail industry.

 One of the big differences between software and more traditional products is that software is constantly changing.
-Like a shark, software development has to keep moving forward or the product will die.
 Traditional products have high upfront costs to ensure their quality.
 All of the testing happens before the product is released.
 You can't change the design of the shoe that is already in the customer's closet.
 With the majority of software products, we are not only able but obligated to continue to evolve the product after its release.
-One of the great business advantages of this is that we can very quickly develop a minimum viable product that sales and marketing can get in front of the public for feedback.
-We can and do make major changes after release, whether it's a redesigned UI, an improvement to our machine learning algorithm, or vast improvements in the ability to scale.
-Imagine if a car manufacturer called you and told you they have completely redesigned the engine for your car—not for new models in the future, but the car you've already been driving for two years.
+One of the great business advantages of this is your team can very quickly develop a minimum viable product that sales and marketing can get in front of the public for feedback.
+You can and do make major changes after release, whether it's a redesigned UI, an improvement to the machine learning algorithm, or vast improvements in the ability to scale, all in the ongoing effort to provide a flawless user experience..

 The demands of retail require this ability to change as much as any industry.
 The nature of the industry is to be time-sensitive.
 There are holidays, sales, and new product lines that can't wait for long development cycles.
 Think about the speed with which a brick and mortar store changes its atmosphere to reflect marketing needs, whether it's a new window display, a different banner hanging outside or new artwork inside.
 Digital channels need to evolve just as quickly—a Christmas redesign of your app which isn't ready for release until January is both wasted effort and lost opportunity.

 Increasing the velocity of releases is one of the benefits of continuous testing.
-Once your test system is set up to run tests with every change, your developers can push changes faster.
+Once your test system is set up to run tests with every change, your developers are confident that they can push changes faster.
 They get immediate feedback on whatever new changes they introduce, rather than waiting for human QA later in the development life cycle.

 One of the advantages of digital channels in retail is the ease with which a customer can access your products.
 A retail company should have brand recognition for positive experiences both in store and on their web and mobile applications.
 All three of these experiences need to be seamless to keep customers returning and increasing their spend.
 They expect to be able to shop anytime, anywhere, and this is what we strive to give them.
 Hand-in-hand with this ease of use is the flexibility to move on quickly to a competitor.
 By having a quality omnichannel experience—from the retail store to the web and mobile applications—your users will continue to be loyal and will allow you to grow your customer base.
 As mentioned earlier, there are direct correlations to positive user experience and customers spending money with your company.
 Slow apps, bugs, downtime, and security concerns can drive them away and leave them with a lasting bad impression.

 With continuous testing, we can be constantly checking our software for regressions, bugs, and performance problems.
 Catching bugs early in our process reduces the chance they will make it into production.
 The confidence that continuous testing brings also allows for faster experimentation, and a tighter feedback loop with the customer as release velocity increases.
 Overall, a customer experience with fewer bugs and performance and security issues coupled with better reaction to customer feedback is part of the promise of continuous testing.

 Software systems are like an old sweater—pulling a thread in one sleeve could lead to a hole in the collar.
 Changes in software can have unforeseen side effects.
 For tests to truly bring us protection, they must be comprehensive.
 They must be repeated often.
-The nature of this kind of work is repetitive and prone to error when performed by humans.
-It’s better to use software to our advantage by coding repetitive, boring tasks into test suites which we can run automatically.
-This has the added advantage of freeing up human QA for more human-based testing—testing user experience.
+With each new release, it is important to implement these checks throughout your pipeline.
+This repetition allows organizations to guarantee a great user experience prior to release.
+It also mitigates the need for more traditional human testing, which can be time consuming and creates bottlenecks within your testing process.
 So with continuous testing we can both improve the quality of our test runs and free up time to create better quality code to improve the customer experience.